wineslab/colosseum-scope-e2/README.md

 - `RIC_HOST`: IP address of the near-real-time RIC to connect to
 - `RIC_PORT`: port the near-real-time RIC is listening to
 - `INTERFACE_TO_RIC`: interface used by the host to reach the near-real-time RIC
 - `DEBUG`: if enabled (set to `1`), the E2 termination will transmit test metrics to the subscribed xApp.
 If disabled (set to `0`), run-time metrics corresponding to the served users will be transmitted.
-By default, these metrics are taken from the SCOPE CSV-formatted metrics [directory](https://github.com/wineslab/colosseum-scope/tree/main/radio_code/scope_config/metrics/csv)
+By default, these metrics are taken from the SCOPE CSV-formatted metrics [directory](https://github.com/wineslab/colosseum-scope/tree/main/radio_code/scope_config/metrics/csv).
+The freshness of these metrics can be tuned from the `DELTA_TS_S` in the [csv_reader.h](src/du_app/csv_reader.h) file.

+## Transmitted metrics

+TODO

+## Maximum payload of data reports and message segmentation

+TODO

 ---